 A native of New York City, Professor Berman is a 1984 graduate of Princeton University and holds a J.D., cum laude from New York University School of Law.
 He joined the law firm of Davis Polk & Wardell as a corporate/real estate associate directly from law school.
 He then moved to Watchell Lipton Rosen & Katz for four years as a real estate associate before joining the Real Estate Group at Sidley Austin in 1995, becoming partner in 1998.

-Erin Felker Bond, Esq. is the Associate Director of the Center for Real Estate Studies and an Adjunct Professor of Law.
-She directs all aspects of the Center's programs and activities, including advising law students interested in pursuing careers in real estate law, planning conferences and other events, building and maintaining relationships with New York's real estate community, and teaching seminars in the real estate curriculum.
-She brings to the Center her professional background in government relations and performance contracting.
-She is a graduate of the University of Virginia and holds a J.D. from New York Law School.
+Laura McGreevy is the Associate Director of the Center for Real Estate Studies.
+She directs all aspects of the Center's programs and activities, including advising law students interested in pursuing careers in real estate law, planning conferences and other events, and building and maintaining relationships with New York's real estate community.
+She brings to the Center her professional background in premises liability.
+She is a graduate of Quinnipiac University and holds a J.D. from New York Law School.